Islam in Hungary: Early history

-According to reports in the 9th and 10th centuries, Islam was practiced by a sizeable minority of the conquering Hungarians.
+According to reports in the 9th and 10th centuries, Islam was practiced by a significant minority of the conquering Hungarians.
 The Muslim population in Hungary was joined by additional Muslim settlers between the 10th and 13th centuries.
-In the old form of the Hungarian language, Muslims were often called Böszörmény, cognates with Turkish Bozulmamış, which in turn descends from مسلم, Muslim.
+In the old form of the Hungarian language, Muslims were often called Böszörmény, which in turn descends from مسلم, Muslim.
 This term is preserved as both a family name, and as that of the town Hajdúböszörmény.
 Amongst other names of Muslims in early Hungary were Khalyzians, Saracen and Ishmaelites.

 The first Islamic author to speak of this Muslim community was Yaqut al-Hamawi (575-626 AH/1179-1229 CE), he writes about a famous Hungarian student who studied in Aleppo.
 According to the student, there were 30 Muslim villages in Hungary.
 Yaqut writes in his famous geographical dictionary, "Mu'ajam al-Buldan", about his meeting with a Hungarian Muslim youth in Syria who was studying Islam there and brought some details of the history and life of their people in Hungary.

 The Spaniard Muslim traveler Abu Hamid al Garnati wrote of two types of Muslims in the country, the first being the Böszörmény and the second being the Khalyzians (Khwarezmians).
 He reported that Géza II of Hungary expressed a great fondness of Muslims.

 In the 11th century, St. Ladislaus and later Coloman passed laws against the non-Christians (Synod of Szabolcs).
 These laws subdued Islam by coercing Muslims to eat pork, go to Church, intermarry, and to forbid them from celebrating Friday.
 Some of Coloman's laws include: